sequenceiq/blog/source/_posts/2014-05-24-ambari-shell.markdown

 ---
 layout: post
 title: "Apache Ambari + Spring Shell = Ambari Shell"
-date: 2014-05-24 17:42:11 +0200
+date: 2014-05-27 17:42:11 +0200
 comments: true
 categories: [Apache Ambari,Spring Shell,Hadoop]
-published: false
+published: true
 author: Krisztian Horvath
 ---

 ## Introduction

-[Apache Ambari](http://ambari.apache.org/) is aimed at making Hadoop cluster management as simple as possible.
+[Apache Ambari's](http://ambari.apache.org/) goal is to make Hadoop cluster management as simple as possible.
 It provides an intuitive easy-to-use web UI backed by its RESTful API.
 With only a few clicks you're able to install Hadoop services across any number of hosts and Ambari will take care of the configurations as well.
 After the installation is complete you can monitor your cluster taking leverage of [Ganglia](http://ganglia.sourceforge.net/) and [Nagios](http://www.nagios.org/).
 At SequenceIQ we use command line tools whenever it's possible, because it's much faster than interacting with a web UI and it's a better candidate for automation.
-Here comes [Spring Shell](https://github.com/spring-projects/spring-shell#readme) to the rescue.
+Here comes [Spring Shell](https://github.com/spring-projects/spring-shell#readme) to our rescue.
 An interactive shell that can be easily extended using a Spring based programming model and battle tested in various projects like [Spring Roo](http://projects.spring.io/spring-roo/) and
 [Spring XD](http://docs.spring.io/spring-xd/docs/1.0.0.BUILD-SNAPSHOT/reference/html/).
 Combine these two projects and a really powerful tool will come to light.